-- Preventing corruption,

-- Identifying areas of corruption risk,

-- Defining procedures for handling violations.
+Preventing corruption, Identifying areas of corruption risk, Defining procedures for handling violations.

-The Anti-Corruption Policy is approved by the Management Board and applies to all Bank employees and all areas of our operations.
-It is published in the internal regulatory database, ensuring accessibility to all employees.
+The Anti-Corruption Policy is approved by the Management Board and applies to all Bank emplo and all areas of our operations.
+It is published in the internal regulatory database, ensuring accessibility employees.

-The Anti-Corruption Policy includes the Anti-Corruption Programme, which comprises the following elements:

-- Development of rules and procedures to eliminate corruption risks in key processes, including: - ☐ Gifts and entertainment, - □ Engagement with intermediaries, - □ Contractor relationships, - □ Recruitment processes, - □ Donations and sponsorships, - ☐ Bank's participation in public procurement procedures, - □ Mergers and acquisitions (M&A), - Major investments; - Development of training programmes for Bank's employees on anti-corruption practices; - Design, supervision, and implementation of control mechanisms for preventing corruption, ensuring their independent application and monitoring compliance across other organisational units of the Bank, in accordance with internal regulations; - Assessment of corruption risk within the Anti-Corruption process, as part of the broader Compliance Risk Management macro-process; - Provision of secure and easily accessible communication channels through which Bank employees or other individuals can openly or confidentially report corruption attempts or incidents with corruption-related characteristics; - Quarterly reporting to the Bank's Management Board as part of the Compliance Department's activity report; - Accurate and transparent recording of all transactions in the Bank's books and records, ensuring the avoidance of undisclosed or unregistered accounts, funds, assets, or transactions;
+ts The Anti-Corruption Policy includes the Anti-Corruption Programme, which comprises the following elements: Development of rules and procedures to eliminate corruption risks in key processes, including: □ Gifts and entertainment, on Engagement with intermediaries, Contractor relationships, Recruitment processes, Donations and sponsorships, s. ees r ing, s or Bank's participation in public procurement procedures, Mergers and acquisitions (M&A), Major investments; ees port Development of training programmes for Bank's employees on anti-corruption practices; Design, supervision, and implementation of control mechanisms for preventing corruption, ensuring their independent application and monitoring compliance across other organisational units of the Bank, in he : ; accordance with internal regulations; Assessment of corruption risk within the Anti- Corruption process, as part of the broader Compliance Risk Management macro-process; Provision of secure and easily accessible communication channels through which Bank employees or other individuals can openly or confidentially report corruption attempts or incidents with corruption-related characteristics; oyees e / to all Quarterly reporting to the Bank's Management Board as part of the Compliance Department's activity report; Accurate and transparent recording of all transactions in the Bank's books and records, ensuring the avoidance of undisclosed or unregistered accounts, funds, assets, or transactions;